 - Direct the refund of your funds.
 Please also note that a company may choose not to accept your investment for any reason.

 How are the companies featured on Crowdfund Mainstreet selected?

-We bring decades of experiencing serving the legal and capital raising needs of small businesses from the offline world to Crowdfund Mainstreet and use the same criteria we have always relied on to evaluate them:
+We bring decades of experience serving the legal and capital-raising needs of small businesses from the offline world to Crowdfund Mainstreet and use the same criteria we have always relied on to evaluate them:

 - Founders We look at the experience of the founders and the teams they build.

 - Financing Strategy We allow Companies to craft their offerings using any permitted legal strategy they choose.